-- Net Primary Productivity is the amount of energy or biomass remaining after subtracting the energy used by primary producers for their own respiration - NPP represents the rate at which organic matter is accumulated as plant biomass and is available as a food source for consumers.
+- Net Primary Productivity is the amount of energy or biomass remaining after subtracting the energy used by primary producers for their own respiration (R) from the Gross Primary Productivity. - NPP represents the rate at which organic matter is accumulated as plant biomass and is available as a food source for consumers.

-$$NPP = GPP - R$$
+NPP = GPP - R